 In this case this check is red - and it is true that the quality drops off at the end of the reads.
 It is normal for read quality to get worse towards the end of the read.
-You can see that at 250 bases the quality is still very good, we will later trim off the low quality bases so reserve judgment for now.
+You can see that at 250 bases the quality is still very good.